PandasDataframe#

 Parameters:

-axis (int, default: None) – The deferred axis.
+axis (int, optional) – The deferred axis.
 0 for the index, 1 for the columns.

 take_2d_labels_or_positional(row_labels: Optional[List[Hashable]] = None, row_positions: Optional[List[int]] = None, col_labels: Optional[List[Hashable]] = None, col_positions: Optional[List[int]] = None) PandasDataframe#